 If a particular fixture, such as a kitchen faucet, won't turn on, first check the shutoff valves under the sink.
 Make sure both of these valves have been turned counterclockwise as far as they'll go.

-The next thing to check is the faucet aerator because when it gets blocked with scale, it won't allow water to flow, according to Popular Mechanics.
+The next thing to check is the faucet aerator because when it gets blocked with scale, it won't allow water to flow.
 You can sometimes unscrew aerators with your fingers but one with a lot of scale will probably be stuck, so you'll need adjustable pliers.
 Once it's off, turn on the faucet.
 If water flows, soak the aerator overnight in vinegar to clean it.

 Scale can also collect inside the faucet, but it's rare for the deposits to completely block water; usually a tiny bit can get through.
 To check the valves, turn off the water shutoffs, remove the faucet handles and unscrew and remove the valves.
 If they are indeed blocked with scale, you will probably need a valve puller to get them out so you can clean them in vinegar.